10 Innovations That Could Change the Developing World

 When Canadian science graduate Christopher Charles visited Cambodia six years ago he discovered that anaemia was a huge public health problem.
 Pregnant women faced serious health complications before and after childbirth, such as hemorrhaging.

 Iron deficiency is the most widespread nutritional disorder in the world, affecting an estimated 3.5 billion people.
-Lucky Iron Fish are fish-shaped cast iron ingots used to provide dietary supplementation of iron to individuals affected by iron-deficiency anaemia.
+Lucky Iron Fish are fish-shaped cast iron ingots used to provide dietary supplementation of iron to individuals living affected by iron-deficiency anaemia.

 However, the standard solution – iron supplements or tablets to increase iron intake – isn’t working.
 The tablets are neither affordable nor widely available, and because of the side-effects, people don’t like taking them.